 Parasitology deals with a wide range of infective agents, ranging from the microscopic protozoans that cause malaria and sleeping sickness to large parasitic worms.

-In your first year you will be given a general introduction to all aspects of modern biology and will be encouraged to acquire general scientific skills.
+You will be given a general introduction to all aspects of modern biology and will be encouraged to acquire general scientific skills.

-You will also study one or two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Degrees in Arts, Life Sciences, Science and Social Sciences.

 Academic entry requirements

 - Standard academic entry requirements: AAB.